Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/configuration.md

 The `color` row provides an easy way for users to select a color, with a visual picker.
 This allows for selecting from a color wheel, adjusting brightness of the color, as well as manually defining RGB values and a hex code.

-The chosen color is provided to your code as a 6-character hex string, for example: `#AA66DD`.
+The chosen color is provided to your code as an 8-character hex string, for example: `#AA66DD1C`.
+If you haven't seen an 8-character code before, the final two characters denote the opacity of the color.

 **Properties:**